machilan1/ws/README.md

 #### and these are extra mehtods

 - findMorgans( ) - Returns actors whose first name is MORGAN.
-- catlizeMorgan( ) - Change an actor's first name to "貓貓".
+- catlizeMorgan( ) - Change an actor's first name to "貓貓" if he/she has MORGAN as first name.
 - removeWholeFamily( lastName : string) - Delete all actors that have that last name.
 - mostCommonLastName( ) - Returns the most used last name and exactly how many actors have that last name . ( eg. { lastName: "ELOHSSA" ,counts : 4 } )